-Requested Action: The Committee is requested to adopt a Resolution recommending: (i) approval the Requesteu Action. proposed 2020 Operating and Capital Budgets which sets forth the revenue, grant, other income, and expenditure forecasts for the year ending December 31, 2020, and (ii) amendment to the 2019 Operating and Capital Budget.
+Requested Action: The Board of Trustees of the Long Island Power Authority is requested to adopt a Resolution: (i) approving the proposed 2020 Operating and Capital Budgets which sets forth the revenue, grant, other income, and expenditure forecasts for the year ending December 31, 2020, and (ii) amending the 2019 Operating and Capital Budget.
 Summary: The proposed 2020 Budget totals \$4.574 billion, including an Operating Budget of (include proposed amendments \$3.754 billion and a Capital Budget of \$820.0 million.
 The proposed 2020 Operating to Board Policies, if applicable) Budget funds delivery and power supply costs, taxes and debt service.
 The Capital Budget funds long-life infrastructure investments such as transmission, distribution, substations, poles and wires.
 In addition, the Operating and Capital Budgets fund investments in various information technology projects, services and commodities needed to support system operations.
 PSEG Long Island's 2019 approved Operating Budget is being reduced by \$12.6 million to account for the carryover of unused funds related to Utility 2.0 Plan initiatives from 2019 to 2020.
 PSEG Long Island is reducing its approved 2019 Capital Budget by \$56.9 million.
 This reflects the carryover of \$52.3 million in Capital projects from 2019 to 2020.